-In the Costa Rica context, it’s easy to get an FOB price which is paid to the exporter, or maybe even to the exporting miller.
+In the Costa Rica context, it’s easy to get a FOB price that is paid to the exporter, or maybe even to the exporting miller.
 But that still doesn’t say anything about the price the farmer who grows the cherry actually gets.

 Transparency is regulated by law in Costa Rica, and all internal prices and volumes as well as export prices and the final liquidation price per miller are published on ICAFE’s website.
-This means that we have been able to setup a calculation which derives the contribution of The Coffee Quest purchases in Costa Rica, to the final liquidation price to the farmer delivering cherry to the micromill.
-To be able to share this makes us incredibly happy!
+This means that we have been able to set up a calculation that derives the contribution of The Coffee Quest purchases in Costa Rica, to the final liquidation price to the farmer delivering cherry to the micromill.
+Being able to share this makes us incredibly happy!

 UNDECAF aims to use renewable resources available in the area for the processes of the mill to minimize the environmental impact of their coffee production.

 The Mill recently underwent a clean-energy initiative and as a result they installed 60 solar panels providing electricity to the facilities, as well as a small wind turbine to generate energy.

 Over the years they have been implementing small changes.
 For example using soil analysis, to make sure the plant only receives what it needs at any time and to avoid over fertilizing.
 They also use environmentally responsible products and fertilizers with the goal of applying only organic products in the future.

 UNDECAF has traceability at heart.
 As the whole process is done at the mill and the exporter, tracking the source of each coffee bean is precisely done and taken care of.